rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

    If you do not have the stack's private key, you can reset the master server's root password.

-   For help using the SSH key with your server, see the How To article on the subject for [Mac/Linux](/how-to/logging-in-with-an-ssh-private-key-on-linuxmac) or [Windows](/how-to/logging-in-with-an-ssh-private-key-on-windows).
+   For help using the SSH key with your server, see the How-To articles for [Mac and Linux](/how-to/logging-in-with-an-ssh-private-key-on-linuxmac) or [Windows](/how-to/logging-in-with-an-ssh-private-key-on-windows).

-5. After you have logged in to the master server, change the directory to **/etc/lsyncd** and open the **lsyncd.conf.lua** file with `nano`.
+5. After you have logged in to the master server, change the directory to **/etc/lsyncd**, and open the **lsyncd.conf.lua** file with `nano`.

         cd /etc/lsyncd
         sudo nano lsyncd.conf.lua